-Note: A few of the sample files here are in comma-delimited format and are intended to be opened by Excel or a similar program that will automatically format them in a table.
+Note: Several of the sample files here are in .xlsx format and are intended to be opened by Excel or a similar program that will automatically format them in charts and tables.

 There is a change log for this article at the end.